-Create a virtual host
+Create an NGINX virtual host

 NGINX lets you configure virtual hosts for your applications, such that you can access them at (for example) http://APPNAME.example.com instead of http://example.com/APPNAME.

 NOTE: Replace APPNAME in the instructions below with the actual name/path to your application.

 Edit the installdir/nginx/conf/bitnami/bitnami-apps-prefix.conf file and comment out the line below so that it looks like this:

 Include the virtual host configuration file for your application in the installdir/nginx/conf/bitnami/bitnami-apps-vhosts.conf file: